 Today, interest rates and bond yields are at record low levels, mainly due to accommodative monetary policy.
-Investors do not have an alternative, as equities are generally at high valuation levels, especially in the U.S. Growth remains muted and macroeconomic risks are high.
-While markets have performed strongly in recent years, we cannot assume these returns will continue.
+Equity market volatility has increased in the recent past amid high risk-averse sentiment.
+Growth remains muted and macroeconomic risks are high.

 The temptation for investors is to either invest in more-speculative assets or to follow approaches that attempt to earn higher returns by short-term decisions driven by market timing.
 Neither of these are a reliable solution to the problem and both come with significant risks.